 KINGDOM KIDS (Wednesday at 6:30 p.m.):

-Kingdom Kids is for students grades 1-6.
+Kingdom Kids is for children in grades 1-6.
 The curriculum, 252 Basics, centers around 3 basic truths: (1) I can trust God no matter what, (2) I need to make the wise choice, and (3)Treat others the way you want to be treated.
 Each month, we study a different virtue, such as peace, determination or respect.
 Each week, a new Bible passage illustrates an aspect of the month's virtue.
 We begin as a large group where the bible story is presented through an engaging drama involving audience participation.
 Students then join a small group to engage in games, crafts and memory verse activities.
 Throughout the year, we participate in a variety of mission projects, supporting both local and international missions.

 CHILDREN'S CHOIRS (Wednesday at 5:30 p.m.)